yerassyldanay/cli-tool-http-requests/README.md

 ## Limitations

 - The tool is not suitable for handling a large number of URLs (billions).
 In such cases, external sorting should be used to sort the responses.
-- There should be a limiter for goroutines.
-I do not believe that the user can bring a problem by providing a large number of urls
+- There should be a limiter for goroutines

+Note: I do not believe that the user can bring a problem by providing a large number of urls